 While some faculty members did publish during this academic year, COVID and the hurricanes prevented conference attendance and hampered scholarship activity.
-Last year's change in Endowed Professorship continued to have repercussions.
+Last year's change in endowed professorships continued to have repercussions.
 The carryover from the previous year's use of funds for campus improvement rather than faculty development and research was obvious.
-This year's late notice of the continuation of EP also discouraged participation and limited of much of those funds could be used for publication or research this year.
-The lack of pay increase or merit raises continues to encourage faculty members to prioritize other activities, such as teaching.
-The low number of tenure-track faculty in the department also requires faculty members to do more service work and teach larger classes, which prevent time for research.
-Currently, the department has 4 non-research instructor positions in this list of 18 positions.
-The number 18 also includes dept. head, the director of honors college, the director of writing center, and the director of freshman writing, which all have extensive administrative responsibilities.
-There is also limited money for travel and currently our new faculty hired at 45,000 find it difficult to fund conference travel out of pocket.
+This year's late notice of the continuation of EP also discouraged participation and limited much of those funds from being used for publication or research this year.
+The lack of pay increases or merit raises continues to encourage faculty members to prioritize other activities, such as teaching.
+The low number of tenure-track faculty in the department also requires faculty members to do more service work and teach larger classes, which prevents time for research.
+Currently, the department has 4 non-research instructor positions in this list of

+18 positions.
+The number 18 also includes the department head, director of honors college, director of the Write to Excellence Center, and director of freshman writing, which all have extensive administrative responsibilities.
+There is also limited money for travel and currently our new faculty hired at \$45,000 find it difficult to fund conference travel out-of-pocket.
 That being said, faculty did use online conferences to their advantage.
 Many attended these virtual conferences, which helped to increase the percentage of faculty conducting research.
 The department also broadened its definition of scholarship to include activity beyond publishing and attendance at academic conferences.